-Leaving the scene of an accident is a crime unless the driver brings themselves or another person to urgent care.
+Leaving the scene of an accident is a crime unless the driver brings themselves or another person to get urgent medical care.
 Otherwise, this behavior is formally known as a hit-and-run.
 The driver leaving the scene faces substantial penalties and a criminal record if convicted.

 Even if the person avoids a conviction, the act of fleeing the scene gives the appearance of guilt.
 Injured parties may file a personal injury lawsuit against the hit-and-run driver.
 Of course, some of them are never identified.
 Police will use eyewitness accounts, nearby surveillance video, and other tools to try to determine the motorist’s identity.